ahmadMuhammadGd/Data-Quality-with-Nessie/README.md

 - This DAG ingests Amazon order data from a CSV stored in an S3-compatible MinIO bucket into a Spark-based data processing pipeline.
 - The pipeline validates the data with Soda checks and updates ingestion metadata on success or failure.
 - It leverages version control via Nessie to create a new branch for each ingestion batch.
+### Limitations
+Due to the reliance on environment variables for data sharing between DAGs, it is not feasible to run the workflow concurrently.
+This limitation arises from potential conflicts when sharing Nessie branch names and other environment-specific variables across multiple parallel runs.

+As a temporary solution, both this ingestion DAG and the related transformation DAGs are configured to run in a pool with only one slot.
+This setup ensures that only one instance of the DAG can run at any given time, preventing race conditions or data inconsistencies caused by parallel execution.

 ## Cleaning layer DAG (Silver)
 ![clean and audit](./md_assets/airflow/dags/cleaning.png)